typedb/typedb-docs/_03-client-api/00-overview.md

 **Keep one session open per keypsace**.
 A session creates a local copy of the keyspace.
 That means, if more than one session is opened on the same keyspace, the changes in one will not be reflected in the others.
 Therefore, it's best to always keep only one session open on a particular keyspace.

 **Close the session on keyspace A before creating another one on keyspace B**.
-Although, it is possible and arguably sensible to have multiple sessions opened on different keyspaces, to utilise resources, it is recommended to keep only one session opened at a time on a Grakn server.
+Although it is possible and arguably sensible to have multiple sessions opened on different keyspaces, to utilise resources, it is recommended to keep only one session opened at a time on a Grakn server.

 **Keep the number of operations per transaction minimal**.
-Although, it is technically possible to commit a write transaction once after many operations, it is not recommended.
+Although it is technically possible to commit a write transaction once after many operations, it is not recommended.
 To avoid lengthy rollbacks, running out of memory and conflicting operations, it is best to keep the number of queries per transaction minimal, ideally to one query per transaction.

 ## Available Clients
 Grakn currently supports clients for: